Lima98/TTK4145/Exercises/Exercise 4/README(1)(1).md

 Some engineering questions, before you continue:

 - Why would we aim to detect success in results, instead of the more classical way of detecting errors/failures?
+If we use the classical way of detecting errors, there is no way of detecting errors we dont know about beforehand, for example cosmic rays.
 - Why would we want to self-terminate, instead of handling the error immediately in the "primary" (as opposed to deferring it to the backup as it "spins up")?
 - Is there any reason to prefer a process pair style, as opposed to making a separate supervisor-like program whose sole purpose is to restart the main program?